 What is Ginseng Used for?

-Ginseng containsthat has a very similar structure to estrogens in women’s body.
-It could fill up the decreasing levels in menopausal women that help in the management of menopause symptoms or could even totally eliminate symptoms with regular consumption.
+Ginseng contains phytoestrogens that have a very similar structure to estrogens in women’s bodies.
+It could fill up the decreasing estrogen levels in menopausal women that help in the management of menopause symptoms or could even totally eliminate symptoms with regular consumption.
 Ginseng also has ginsenosides that provide stamina and strengthen the immune system.

 Risk in taking Ginseng

 It may bring mild side effects to some people.
-Some have reported to have nervousness and insomnia during treatment.
+Some have reported having nervousness and insomnia during treatment.
 On the other hand, long-term use of high doses can lead to stomach upsets, dizziness, and nausea.
 It may also have interactions with drugs for diabetes, Warfarin and depression.
-It is also not recommended for pregnant or breast-feeding women due to lack of evidence for safety of its use to this particular group.
+It is also not recommended for pregnant or breastfeeding women due to lack of evidence for the safety of its use to this particular group.